bryerton/esper-tool/README.rst

 Overview
 --------
-A command line utility for accessing a device running the ESPER web service.
+A python-based command line utility for accessing a device running the ESPER web service.
+Works with Python 2 and 3.

 The tool allows for the reading and writing of ESPER variables via the command line.